-A homemade Sun Dried Tomato Pesto that is so much better than store-bought.
-Jarred tomatoes, good olive oil, fresh basil and parmesan cheese – a marriage made in food heaven!
+Homemade Sun Dried Tomato Pesto is so much better than store-bought.
+Use good olive oil, fresh basil and real parmesan cheese for best results!

 Have you ever had one of those nights when you arrive home from work and you’re just too tired to cook anything?
-But, you have to cook something, because you’re hungry, you’re tired of take out (or just can’t afford it), and you’ve got other mouths at your table to feed.
-No doubt then, you’ve often reached for pre-made, store-bought, jarred pasta sauce.
+But, you have to cook something.
+Because, you’re hungry, you’re tired of take out (or just can’t afford it), and you’ve got other mouths at your table to feed?
+No doubt then, you’ve often reached for store-bought, jarred pasta sauce.
 Am I right?

 We’ve all been there, Dear Reader, and there’s absolutely nothing wrong with it!
 We can’t all be perfect and sometimes the ease of grabbing a jar of pre-made sauce is just what you need to help you keep your dinner-time sanity.

 I don’t have a large family, so I really can’t complain about dinner-time madness around the kitchen table.
-It’s just me, and John.e, and McKenna.
-But, in comparison to let’s say, Margaret – my coworker, who has a family of six, my two are vegetarians.
+It’s just me, and John.e, and McKenna – my two vegetarians.
+But, in comparison to let’s say, Margaret – my coworker, who has a family of six, she has a right to complain!
 And, that makes jarred pasta sauce tossed with cooked pasta the easy out; the go-to meal.

 cannot shouldn’t be the only thing I make for dinner every night.
 But, if I’m in that state of mind where pasta is the only thing I can muster up, because of a long day at work or whatever the reason, I prefer to toss that pasta with my Sun Dried Tomato Pesto.

-If you or your family thinks like me or my family at all, Sun Dried Tomato Pesto can be eaten right from the jar with a spoon!
+If you’re like me, Sun Dried Tomato Pesto can be eaten right from the jar with a spoon!
 Pre-making this super easy sauce will save you the hassle of having to go to the grocery store on your way home to pick up a jar, and you will not believe the difference in the taste!

 I kid you not, there’s been times when we’ve had six jars of store-bought Sun Dried Tomato Pesto sauce in our pantry – for two reasons.
 The first reason, of course, is that we love that flavour.
 And the second reason is that Lord Byron loves to stock up on pantry items when they’re on sale!